 Next on the list is your second chakra, the Svadhisthana.
 Second chakra challenges revolve around creativity, sexuality, work, and physical desires.
 Issues of money, power, and control are also connected to this energy center.

 Signs that your sacral chakra may be underactive include an inability to pursue creative endeavors, addictions to drama, and a lack of sex drive or personal boundaries.
-If you're someone who finds themselves caught up in others' affairs and want to change the situation, pay attention to your sacral chakra.
+If you're someone who finds themselves caught up in others' affairs and wants to change the situation, pay attention to your sacral chakra.

 An overactive second chakra may lead to uncertainty about self-worth, feeling disconnected from other people, and having low self-esteem.